 Wattage: 1500W

-Nutribullet is a big name in the world of blenders, and this chunky yet sleek-looking model is a great pick for anyone wanting to blitz large batches of ingredients.
-Its tall, wide build makes it less ideal for smaller kitchens, but it's also attractive enough that we wouldn't mind it becoming a permanent fixture on the worktop.
+Nutribullet is a big name in the world of blenders, and this model is a great pick for anyone wanting to blitz large batches of ingredients.
+Its tall, wide build makes it less ideal for smaller kitchens, but it's also attractive enough that we wouldn't mind making it a permanent fixture on the worktop.

-Everything about the design feels very user-friendly.
-The display lights up brightly when the gadget is switched on, and all the settings are clearly labelled – with four speeds to choose from (pulse, low, medium and high), plus presets for frozen drinks, smoothies, soups and purées.
-The handle around the 1.85-litre jug has a comfortable, sturdy grip, and we had no issues locking everything into place.
+We thought everything about the design felt very user-friendly.
+It has a brightly lit display and all the settings are clearly labelled – with four speeds to choose from (pulse, low, medium and high), plus presets for frozen drinks, smoothies, soups and purées.
+The handle around the 1.85-litre jug also has a comfortable, sturdy grip.

-It took just under a minute to whip up three portions of our smoothie recipe in the Smart Touch, and it did a fantastic job cutting through the berry seeds – giving us super-smooth results without any lumps.
-Be prepared for the fact it generates a lot of noise, but otherwise this is a top-notch piece kit that feels built to last, too.
+It took just under a minute to whip up three portions of our smoothie recipe, and it did a fantastic job cutting through the berry seeds – giving us smooth results without any lumps.
+Be prepared for the fact it generates a lot of noise, but otherwise this is a top-notch piece kit that feels built to last.

 Ninja Blast